num-num/ubl-invoice/README.md

 ## Examples & Documentation

-This repository does not contain any documentation at the moment.
-For now, you can find a fairly simple example in the `SimpleInvoiceTest.php` file in the `tests` unit tests folder.
+This repository does not provide any documentation at the moment.
+For now, you can find a fairly simple example in the unit test files in the `tests` folder.

 ## Unit testing

-This repository does not contain contain exhaustive unit testing for all possiblities and options that are included in the code.
+This repository does not provide exhaustive unit testing for *all* possiblities, getters & setters that are included in the code.
+Please feel free to add new unit tests for new features that you write.
 Unit tests are to be created in the `tests` folder and can be run by running `phpunit` in the repository root.